 The architect never saw his eponymous quartiere fully completed.
-The final parts of the construction were completed by his brother-in-law Paolo Emilio André, and the Fountain of the Frogs wasn’t inaugurated and switched on until just after he died in 1927.
+The final parts of the construction were completed by his brother-in-law Paolo Emilio André, and even the Fountain of the Frogs wasn’t inaugurated and switched on until just after Coppedè died in 1927.

 Coppedè had some influence on a few contemporaries, as may be seen by a few other 1920s constructions in Rome that mimic some of his quirks, but he does not appear to have had a huge influence on subsequent architects.
-This was probably to a large part because, even though he completed some commissions for Mussolini, his eclecticism deviated significantly from the single-minded focus on the neo-imperialist futurism of the fascist regime of the 1920s and 30s.
+This was probably to a large part because, even though he completed some commissions for Mussolini, his eclecticism deviated significantly from the straight-line focus of the neo-imperialist futurism beloved of the fascist regime in the 1920s and 30s.